zahraaAed/Module04-ExpansionProjectAssessment/Front-End/README.md

 ## Instructions

-Build a web application using React and CSS (you can use tools for styling).
+Build a web application using React, semantic HTML, and module CSS/MUI (you can use tools for styling).
 This application should allow admins to create, modify, delete product, users can display all the created products.
 The interface should be user-friendly and aesthetically appealing.

 ## Requirements